JayaswalPrateek/MyCSnotesForME/Data Strs.md

 		- top reads the topmost element
 		- useful for reversing without recursion
 		- insert and delete happens from the same end
+		- no iterator for a stack, you need to pass the stack object to another function by value which prints the top element and then pops in in a loop `while(!strack.empty())`
 		```cpp
 		// reverse string using stack
 		#include <iostream>